 Selection criteria and application process

 - You must be currently enrolled in a University of Sydney Business School undergraduate degree (including combined degrees).

 - Applications will only be received via the online application form.

 - The University of Sydney Business School will administer all applications and enquiries for the program.
 Correspondence and applications should be directed solely to the Business School and will not be received by the United States Studies Centre (USSC) or the University of California Los Angeles.

 Units of study

 - All successful applicants will enrol in a total of three units of study: BUSS2501 LA Placement Program (enrolled via the University of Sydney Business School) and two UCLA Extension units: Doing Business in the U.S. and Leadership Communication and Strategies.

 - Upon successful completion, students will receive a total of 18 credit points towards their degree.
 (6cp for BUSS2501, and 12cp from UCLA Extension units).
 Please note: the credit from UCLA Extension units will be unspecified electives, and will not count towards any of your majors or specialisations.

 - Successful applicants will be placed within a business, government, not for profit or media organisation for a period of nine weeks.

-- As far as possible, the Business School will allocate placements according to a student's educational background and interests.
+- As far as possible, the Business School and US Studies Centre will allocate placements according to a student's educational background and interests.
 However this is dependent on availability and it cannot be guaranteed that all roles will be directly related to a specific area of study.

 - All placements are unpaid.

 - Students must not attempt to facilitate work placement arrangements in the US on their own.

 - The University of Sydney, United States Studies Centre, University of California Los Angeles and host organisations, require all students to perform their respective duties in a professional manner and to abide by the normal work ethics and conditions as set by the host organisations.